-The Board has a contract-bar rule that allows the filing of a decertification petition only during a 30-day may (and should) caution the employee that when a labor contract of up to three years' duration is in effect, the petition will not be processed by the Board unless it is filed between 90 and 60 days before the contract's termination date.
+The Board has a contract-bar rule that allows the filing of a decertification petition only during a 30-day contract's termination date.
 (The open period for health care institutions is 120 to 90 days before termination.)
 The petition also may be filed after the contract's termination date (unless a new contract is in effect) or after the contract's third year if the contract is for more than three years.